financenerd/avaucher.github.io/cv.md

 ## Awards and Distinctions

+* **IBM Research Prize** for Computer Modelling and Simulations in Chemistry, Biology and Material Science, 2018.
 * **ETH Medal** for an outstanding Master's thesis, 2015.
 * Holder of a **Binding scholarship**, awarded by the Sophie und Karl Binding Foundation, 2013-2015.
 * Participation in the **International Olympiad in Informatics** (IOI), Waterloo, Canada, 2010.